Thank you for your interest in our product. Our financial expert will connect with you shortly to help you choose the best plan.

 Only the insurance company has the right to claim reimbursement for the amount that they have paid to you.

-Principle of subrogation ensures that insured do not profit from the insurance and the damages are compensated equitably.
+The principle of subrogation ensures that the insured does not profit from the insurance and that the damages are compensated equitably.

 Example of Subrogation in Insurance